xl4sh/Aurora-demos/README.md

 ### 2. Generate attack scripts:

 The logic of the script is to configure itself based on the `executor` provided in the `attack_plan.yml`.
 The script reads `command` and `arguments` by determining the type of `executor` specified.
 Additionally, it explicitly extracts `arguments` marked as `Required: true` from the `exploit` and `payload` sections of the file and outputs them directly into the executable script.
 This design simplifies user configuration and minimizes manual intervention.
-After executing this script, users will obtain a large number of ready-to-run attack scripts, streamlining the setup process and saving operational time
+After executing this script, users will obtain a large number of ready-to-run attack scripts, streamlining the setup process and saving operational time.

 ``` bash
 python generateExecution.py